-Of course, when you go through a dialectical behavior therapy program at Phoenix Rising in Palm Springs, California, you do not need to worry about the roots or meaning of DBT.
+Of course, when you go through a dialectical behavior therapy program at Phoenix Rising in Palm Springs, CA, you do not need to worry about the roots or meaning of DBT.
 You simply follow your therapist’s lead.
 They guide you through the process best suited to your most complete healing.
 Through healing and understanding yourself better, you enable yourself to build the life you really want.

 DBT takes place in both individual and group therapy sessions.
 In a group, you learn behavioral skills among your peers in recovery.
 You often receive homework assignments as part of this therapy or spend time in role-playing exercises in the group setting.

 For one-on-one therapy, your dialectical behavior therapy program adapts what you learn in a group to your unique needs.
 Sometimes DBT also includes on-the-spot coaching for guidance during difficult moments of rehab.